 You’ll feel like a fraud when you try to open up because, as far as they can see through your actions, you’re still the same as you always were.

-But if, all of a sudden, you start mowing the lawn without being asked (for instance)… well shit, something’s changed.
-Pete is not Little Pete anymore.
-Your parents will expect you to be different, because they see a difference in your actions.
+BUT… if, all of a sudden you start mowing the lawn without being asked (for instance)… well shit, something’s changed.
+Mike is not Little Mike anymore.
+Your parents will expect you to be different, because they’ll see a difference in your actions.

-You might meet some resistance though, because sometimes parents don’t want the relationship to change.
+You might meet some resistance though, because sometimes parents don’t want your relationship with them to change.

 Mum might make fun of your efforts to cook dinner and suggest that you let her do it.
-That’s her way of telling you she’s scared of losing her little boy/girl.
+That’s her way of telling you she’s scared of losing her little boy.

 If you give in, things will go back to the way they were.
-If you stick to your guns and change your actions, your parents will see you differently.
+If you stick to your guns and behave like the NEW you, your parents will see you differently.

 If you’re at this point you’ve probably spent so much time thinking “It’s too late to open up”, that you’ve ingrained that belief pretty deeply.
-It’s going to be really difficult to push that belief out of the way and say something real to this person.
+And it feels really difficult to push that belief out of the way and say something real to these old friends and family members.

-Perhaps you’ve got something you want to share with them, but you’ve kept it to yourself for so long that saying it now would feel kind of like an admission of guilt.
-Like you’ve done something bad by not opening up to them.
+Perhaps you’ve got something you WANT to share with them, but you’ve kept it to yourself for so long that saying it now would feel a bit like an admission of guilt.
+Like you’ve done something wrong by hiding it all this time.

 So what do you do?

-If they do answer wholeheartedly… that’s your opening to share second.
+But if they DO answer wholeheartedly when you ask… that’s your opening to share second.
+After they open up.

-1) Opening up to this particular person is actually pointless,
+1) Opening up to these particular people is actually pointless,

-Perhaps they have a heart of gold buried inside somewhere… but it’s buried so deep that it’s really not worth your effort to dig for it.
+Perhaps they have a heart of gold buried deep inside… but it’s buried so far down that it’s really not worth your effort to dig for it.
 And it’s not your job to either.
-So go dig elsewhere.

-As you get better at communicating your thoughts and feelings clearly, you find that you meet less vampires.
-Because the problem was often actually your communication skills.
+As you get better at communicating your thoughts and feelings clearly… you find that you meet less vampires.
+Because the problem was often actually your own conversation skills.

-If you haven’t practised improving the way you communicate with others, to improve the reactions you get, then you’re bound to have negative interactions more frequently.
+If you haven’t worked on improving your conversation skills, to improve the reactions you get, then you’re bound to have negative interactions more frequently.